gidambayiantony/gidambayiantony/README.md

 - ⚙️ Passionate about coding and technology.
 - ⚽️ A proud fan of Arsenal football club.
 - 🌍 Love to explore new technologies and contribute to open-source projects.
-- 💻 Experienced in HTML, CSS, JavaScript, and React.
+- 💻 Experienced in front end and back end frameworks.

 ## GitHub Projects